elektito/qlog/README.md

 program, and you want it to accept QStrings and have a name with the "q" at the beginning, this is a good choice for your.

+Oh, and qlog is distributed under GPLv3.
+Just saying!

 Have fun!

 # qlog macros